FreakingLoki/Loki-s-Lil-RPG/README.md

   * Rework Input section
     * add a tooltip box when an action button is hovered
     * design styling to show that a button is unavailable (strikethrough + border color match button color)
-    * add armor to vitals display and stats display boxes

     * add some sort of log that tells the player what is happening each turn

   * add player and enemy abilities (up to four for each class, not all need to be unique)